I. GRAINGER STANDARD TERMS AND CONDITIONS

 3. Safety Data Sheets.

 Safety Data Sheets (“SDS”) for OSHA defined hazardous substances are supplied by the manufacturers and/or suppliers.
 GRAINGER MAKES NO WARRANTIES AND EXPRESSLY DISCLAIMS ALL LIABILITY TO ANY CUSTOMER OR USER WITH RESPECT TO THE ACCURACY OF THE INFORMATION OR THE SUITABILITY OF THE INFORMATION IN ANY SDS.
 CUSTOMER END USER IS SOLELY RESPONSIBLE FOR ANY RELIANCE ON OR USE OF ANY INFORMATION, AND FOR USE OR APPLICATION OF ANY PRODUCT.
-Send SDS requests to Grainger, Dept1L57, 100 Grainger Parkway, Lake Forest, IL 60045, or log on to grainger.com and click on “View the Safety Data Sheet” (SDS) or call 1-844-303-1355.
+To request an SDS: log on to Grainger.com and click on the “View the Safety Data Sheet” (SDS) for this item, email product.compliance@Grainger.com, or write to: Grainger, Dept. B1L57, 100 Grainger Parkway, Lake Forest, IL 60045, U.S.A.

 4. California Proposition 65.